wp-plugins/hms-testimonials/readme.txt

 == Changelog ==

+= 2.2.24 =
+* Fixed an issue where the display order for groups was not saving properly.

 = 2.2.23 =
 * Added a setting that will strip http:// and https:// from the part of the URL a visitor would see.